-Unfortunately, many hunters mistakenly believe their homeowners insurance policy will cover the loss of their mounted trophies.
-While most homeowners policies do provide coverage for fire, theft and damage, taxidermy can sometimes be listed as an exclusion.
-It’s important to know the type of coverage you have, as well as its limits and what it protects against.
+Unfortunately, many hunters mistakenly believe their homeowners insurance policy will cover the loss of their mounted or stuffed animals.
+While most homeowners policies provide coverage for fire, theft, and damage of personal property under contents insurance, taxidermy can sometimes be listed as an exclusion.
+So it’s essential to know your coverage type, its limits, and what it protects against.

-Have your collection of mounted trophies appraised to ensure you have the appropriate insurance.
-Be sure you keep an updated inventory of your trophies in case you do need to claim a loss.
-Appraisal documents, photographs and even video can help the appraiser and your insurance company determine the value of your collection, amount of insurance necessary, and your settlement amount if you make a claim.
+Have your collection of taxidermy animals appraised to ensure you can get the appropriate amount of insurance.
+Be sure to keep an updated inventory of everything in case you need to claim a loss.
+Appraisal documents, photographs, and videos can help an appraiser and your insurance company determine the value of your collection, the amount of insurance necessary, and your settlement amount if you make a claim.

 Insurance policies vary in how they define value for any given item.
-If you have an “actual cash value” policy, you would receive fair market value of your trophies minus depreciation.
-If you have replacement cost value, you would receive much more in a claim settlement.
+If you have an actual cash value policy, you will receive the fair market value of your trophies minus depreciation.
+If you have replacement cost value, you will receive much more in a claim settlement.
 In taxidermy policies, replacement cost is typically defined as the cost to purchase the item new in the current market.

-Certain carriers offer trophy insurance policies that provide comprehensive coverage for an agreed upon value.
+Certain carriers offer taxidermy insurance policies that provide comprehensive coverage for an agreed value.
 Trophy replacement insurance policies cover the risks that your homeowners policy may not.
 Just be aware that most policies require you to pay a deductible before a claim is paid.